Boundary-Similkameen

-Boundary-Similkameen is a provincial riding formed in 2008.
-It includes the populations of Penticton-Okanagan Valley, West Kootenay-Boundary and Yale-Lillooet.
-The riding's name corresponds to that of a former riding in the same area, with similar but not identical boundaries (see History section).
+Boundary-Similkameen is a provincial electoral district in British Columbia that has been represented in the Legislative Assembly from 1966 to 1991 and since 2009.

+The riding was established during the 2008 British Columbia electoral redistribution and was first contested in the 2009 general election.
+It was created out of parts of Penticton-Okanagan Valley, West Kootenay-Boundary and Yale-Lillooet.

 Geography

-As of the 2020 provincial election, Boundary-Similkameen comprises the western portion of the Regional District of Kootenay Boundary and the Regional District of Okanagan-Similkameen, minus the northeastern portion which is part of the Penticton Electoral District.
-It is located in southern British Columbia and is bordered by Washington, United States to the south.
-Communities in the electoral district consist of Osoyoos, Oliver, Grand Forks, Princeton, and Keremeos.

-Member of Legislative Assembly

-Due to the realignment of electoral boundaries, most incumbents did not represent the entirety of their listed district during the preceding legislative term.
-Bill Barisoff, British Columbia Liberal Party was initially elected during the 2005 election and 2001 election to the Penticton-Okanagan Valley riding, where the bulk of the new riding's population resides.
-Katrine Conroy, NDP. was the MLA for West Kootenay-Boundary, while Harry Lali, NDP, was the MLA for Yale-Lillooet (the areas of those ridings added to Boundary-Similkameen are less-populated and were not main population centres in their ridings).
+The electoral district mainly includes communities along BC-3 (Crowsnest Highway), including Keremeos, Oliver, Osoyoos, Grand Forks, and Big White.
+Its southern boundary is the Canada–United States border.
+To the west, its boundary follows that of the Regional District of Okanagan-Similkameen; to the east, the boundary runs along that of the Regional District of Kootenay Boundary Electoral Area C. Its northern boundary largely follows that of the Regional District of Kootenay Boundary and of the Regional District of Okanagan-Similkameen and the southern limit of the city of Princeton.

 History

 The original riding of Boundary-Similkameen was a provincial electoral district in the Canadian province of British Columbia.
 It spanned the Boundary Country, around the towns of Grand Forks and Rock Creek west including Oliver and Osoyoos to the Similkameen Valley towns of Keremeos and Princeton.
 The riding first appeared in the 1966 election as the result of a merger of the former ridings of Grand Forks-Greenwood (1924–1963) and Similkameen.
 Until the re-creation of Boundary-Similkameen, the former area was part of West Kootenay-Boundary; areas in the Similkameen had been part of Yale-Lillooet (which has been reconstituted as Fraser-Nicola).

-For other historical and current ridings in the region, see Kootenay (electoral districts) and Okanagan (electoral districts).